Skip to content

 What I'll need from you

-Auto-discovers Fidelic agents in your workspace.
+Auto-discovers fidelic agents in your workspace.
 Slack for digests.
 Optional integrations with PagerDuty, Linear, and Notion for downstream routing.

 Engagement

-Expert tiera small fraction of a operations program manager salary
+Professional tiera small fraction of a operations program manager salary

 Operations program manager: $8.3–13.3K/mo fully loaded (Levels.fyi 2025).
-OMNA: $1,000/mo flat.
+OMNA: a small fraction of the comparable salary.
 Required only when running 3+ Fidelic agents.

 Terms